-Admission is competitive and is based upon past academic performance, GRE scores, letters of recommendations, and the match between the applicant’s research interests and those of the faculty.
+Admission is competitive and is based upon past academic performance, letters of recommendation, and the match between the applicant’s research interests and those of the faculty.
 Previous research experience is highly valued.
 The majority of admitted students receive funding in the form of teaching or research assistantships, with levels of support and benefits typical of those offered among doctoral-level psychology programs.
 Students may qualify for supplemental funding from the Graduate School.

 Should I Apply?

 Students are admitted who are strong academically, show an aptitude for research, and whose interests match well with the interests of a program faculty member.
 A previous degree in psychology is not required, although prior coursework in psychology is highly recommended.
 Students whose interests do not coincide with the foci of the Applied Social and Community Psychology program will not be considered for admission.
 Candidates from underrepresented populations are strongly encouraged to apply.

 Several items are required before an application is complete.
 These include the Graduate School application, transcripts of all previous academic work, and three letters of recommendation.
-Scores on the General GRE must be provided.
-The Psychology Subject Test is recommended, but is not required.
 The TOEFL is required for most international students.
 More specific details on what is needed, where to obtain the appropriate forms, and/or how to submit required information is available in the graduate section of the department website.